annleefores/cruddur/journal/week0.md

 --notification-endpoint <EMAIL>
 ```

-- Similar to the CLI steps used in billing alarm setup
+- Similar to the CLI steps used in billing alarm setup.
+Go to email client and confirm subscription
-- Go to email client and confirm subscription
+- This is how it looks in the SNS Console.

 ![Alt text](media/week0/ev-cli-1.png)

-- To create EventBridge Rule create `eventbridge-sns.json` file inside `aws/json/` folder and add this JSON content to it
+- To create EventBridge Rule create `eventbridge-sns.json` file inside `aws/json/` folder and add this JSON code.

 ```json
 {